based on Reviews

 Phenylalanine + Tyrosine

-coenzyme Q10
+Coenzyme Q10

 Glutamate + Glycine + Cysteine

-Arginine + Glycine (+ cofactor methionine)
+Arginine + Glycine (+ Cofactor Methionine)

-Cysteine (+ Vit B5 + ADP)
+Cysteine (+ Vit.
+B5 + ADP)

-coenzyme A
+Coenzyme A

 Glutamate + Glycine + Cysteine (+ Vit B3 + Chromium)

-glucose tolerance factor
+Glucose tolerance factor

-arginine, ornithine (+ SAM)
+Arginine, Ornithine (+ SAM)

 Polyamines (spermidine, putrescine, spermine)

-nitric oxide (NO)
+Nitric oxide (NO)

-precursors of neurotransmitters (biogenic amines)
+Precursors of neurotransmitters (biogenic amines)

 Phenylalanine -> Tyrosine

-Adrenaline, noradrenaline, thyroxine, tyramine (sympathomimetic)
+Adrenaline, noraderenalin, thyroxine, tyramine (sympathomimetic)

-serotonin, melatonin
+Serotonin, melatonin

 histamine

-glutamic acid (glutamate)
+Glutamic acid (glutamate)

-• basic amino acid
+• Essential amino acid

-• carnitine building block (cofactors Fe, Vit.
+• Carnitine building block (cofactors Fe, Vit.
 C, B3)

 • Effects:

-• cardiovascular protective function: building block of vascular collagen, atherogenic potential of Lp(a) â, possible release of deposited Lp(a)'s
+• Cardiovascular protective function: building block of vascular collagen, atherogenic potential of Lp(a) â, possible release of deposited Lp(a)'s

-• S-adenosyl-methionine (SAM) = biologically active form
+• S-Adenosylmethionine (SAM) = biologically active form

-• Precursor of homocysteine and thus of cysteine, cystine, taurine (B vitamins and methionine are essential for homocysteine metabolism and 1-carbon pathway!)
+• Precursor of homocysteine and thus of cysteine, cystine, taurine (B vitamins and methionine are essential for homocysteine metabolism and the 1-carbon pathway!)

-• building block of carnitine
+• Carnitine building block

 • Effects: